 Retinoids work by opening up plugged pores.
 They make the skin cells less sticky, so patients may notice mild flaking of the skin when first used.
 They will take several weeks to unplug pores, as the skin takes 28 days to cycle.

 5. Isotretinoin (Accutane):

 Isotretinoin is the only medication that decreases oil production in the skin.
 It also helps to regulate the skin cycling process.
 As a result of decreased oil production, many patients experience dry skin and lips while on the medication.
 Taking Accutane requires close medical and laboratory monitoring, and it cannot be used during pregnancy.
-It is usually used for patients with severe acne, or acne which fails to respond to antibiotic pills.
+This form of acne treatment is typically used for patients in Chicago with severe acne, or acne which fails to respond to antibiotic pills.